Net Debt Calculator

 - Wage payables;

 - Deferred revenues within 12 months of due time;

 We recommend you check the (current ratio calculator)[calc:1153] for more financial analysis based on the current liabilities.
 On the other hand, long-term liabilities are obligations that are due in a period longer than a year.
 Some examples are:

 - Leases, etc.

-Generally, this debt bears interest and are crucial since companies pays interests from their operations as you can see in the interest coverage ratio calculator.
+Generally, this debt bears interest and is crucial since companies pay interest from their operations, as you can see in the interest coverage ratio calculator.